MMACS11DC1-2025/class-exercises-Serene-ee/6.7/PROJECT.md

 ## **QUALITY CRITERIA**
 ### Code Quality and Efficiency
-- [ ] Code quality: Clean, readable structure (2 pts)
+- [g] Code quality: Clean, readable structure (2 pts)
 - [ ] Efficiency: Evidence of thinking about algorithmic complexity throughout the code (2 pts)
 - [ ] The program handles potential errors and edge cases effectively (2 pts)
 - [ ] Documentation polish: README is clear, concise, free of typos; also, code comments explain why decisions were made.
 (1 pt)

 ### Creativity and Originality
-- [ ] The chosen theme and visual feature are unique, interesting, and insightful (2 pts)
+- [g] The chosen theme and visual feature are unique, interesting, and insightful (2 pts)
 - [ ] Feature detection uses a more advanced process, such as pre-processing the image, using multiple pixels, or using statistical approaches to detect features (4 points)
-- [ ] Captured feature involves a real-world use-case.
+- [g] Captured feature involves a real-world use-case.
 References a real paper, report, or dataset supporting decisions for detecting feature (4 points)

 ## **SUBMISSION REQUIREMENTS**